 - They make boom cleaning easier by eliminating boom-ends

-- They require individual nozzle shutoff, which makes for better sectional control
+- Most require individual nozzle shutoff, which makes for better sectional control

 If you’re new to the concept of recirculating booms, read more here.

-Until recently, these booms were only available on sprayers imported from outside North America, or via France’s Pommier booms that have been available as retrofits for many years.
+Until recently, these booms were only available on sprayers imported from outside North America (Horsch, Amazone, Agrifac to mention three), or via France’s Pommier booms that have been available as retrofits for many years.
 In 2018, Agco introduced their Liquid Logic system on the Rogator line, becoming the first North American manufacturer to offer a recirculating boom at the factory.
 Pattison Liquid also offers Recirculating booms as standard equipment on their Connect Sniper pull-type sprayer.

-In the meantime, two boom retrofit kits and one sectional conversion kit have become available.
+In the meantime, three boom retrofit kits and one sectional conversion kit have become available.

-Arag Australia.
 The first was developed by Arag Australia, and is available there via Nozzles Online, and in Canada through Nozzle Ninja.
-Designed for John Deere R-Series and Case Patriot sprayers, the kit adds a line to feed liquid from the centre rack to the outermost boom end.
-On the way back, all the individual sections are connected together by removing the boom end cap (or “aspirator” for John Deere) and replacing the gap with a section of hose.
+Designed for John Deere R-Series and Case Patriot sprayers, the kit uses the existing line that feeds liquid to the outermost section and simply extend that line to the end where it enters the boom via two installed elbows.
+The liquid returns to the centre via the installed boom sections which are connected together by removing the boom end cap (or “aspirator” for John Deere) and replacing the gap with a section of hose.
 Back at the centre rack, the liquid from both booms meet in the middle.
 At this point, a three-way valve gives the choice to return the spray to the tank, or to receive pressure from the pump.
 There is also a manual valve that allows the return to be dumped for safe disposal.

 The system does not tie into the sprayer’s electronics. instead, it adds a switch in the cab that the operator uses to switch from spray mode to recirculation mode.
 The switch is not activated at the end of each swath, but instead to prime or flush the boom.

 This product does not allow boom priming without spraying.
 However, a key advantage is that it can be used with direct injection since no product is returned to the tank.
-DRT Corporation says it will provide the necessary flow sensor and software to make this possible.
+Latitude Ag says it will provide the necessary flow sensor and software to make this possible.

-Read more about the Boom Recirculation Valve here.
+Read more about the Merlin IC System here.